shivharerachit/MERN-Training/README.md

 ## Directory Structure

+- `Day-1/`: Contains notes from Day 1 of the workshop.
-- `Day-1/`: Contains code and notes from Day 1 of the workshop.
+- `Day-2/`: Contains code and notes from Day 2 of the workshop.

 Feel free to explore the repository and use the code for your learning purposes.